Assessment of Water Quality and Parameters Leading to Eutrophication in an Urban Water Body

 Keywords: Water Quality Index, Residual Sodium Carbonate Index, Sodium Adsorption.

-Scope of the Article: Civil and Environmental Engineering
+Scope of the Article: Computational Techniques in Civil Engineering